barryclark/jekyll-now/_posts/2022-12-13-aws-cognito-security.md

 ### The generic solution

 * Remove the *aws.cognito.signin.user.admin* from the app client scopes.
 Keep in mind that this does not solve the issue for public clients: when authenticating directly against the Cognito public endpoint (initiateAuth) with a user & password flow (or others), you always get a token with the *aws.cognito.signin.user.admin* scope.
 * Remove the write-access permission in the app client configuration.
-Consider that this breaks federation with an external IdP because when a user signs in, Amazon Cognito updates the mapped attributes with the latest information from the IdP, even if its current value already matches the latest information.
+Consider that this breaks federation with an external IdP because when a user signs in, Cognito updates the mapped attributes with the latest information from the IdP, even if its current value already matches the latest information.
 This happens automatically in Cognito's backend involving no public APIs.
 Due to this nature, your SAML logins won't be affected by blocking the below discussed API calls.

 ### The custom solution